 The information in the link below, from Drugs of Abuse (U.S. Department of Justice 2017), describes health risks associated with the use of controlled substances and other illicit drugs.

-Annually on the following date or as required by law
+Review annually on the following date or as required by law

 Vice President for Human Resources

 Office of the General Counsel